-How to Determine if an Employee Is Disabled
+How to Determine If an Employee Is Disabled

-Author: Meryl Gutterman, Nukk-Freeman & Cerra, PC
+Author: Meryl Gutterman, formerly of Nukk-Freeman & Cerra, P.C.

-The first step in determining whether the employer must comply with the ADA is to look at whether the individual meets the ADA's definition of disabled.
-The employer should take the steps set forth below to evaluate whether an individual is considered disabled under the law.
+An employer should take the steps set forth below to evaluate whether an individual is considered disabled under the law.